Adding the NGINX Plus with App Protect Instance to NGINX Management Suite

 Caution

 When you paste the block below, extra line breaks may be included.
-Please remove those line spaces to ensure no errors occur.
+Please remove those line spaces and ensure the lines are indented properly to ensure no errors occur.

 # Enable reporting NGINX App Protect details to the control plane.